chocolateboy/vim-myspace/README.md

 * Ruby
 * Scala
 * Swift
+* YAML

 Rather than fruitlessly attempting to overthrow the status quo, this plugin allows you to view and edit files in your preferred style, while saving and shipping them in the style stipulated by a project, workplace, community &c.

+# SETTINGS

-## CONFIG
+## g:myspace_filetypes

-Currently, the only setting is `g:myspace_filetypes`, which should be assigned a dictionary whose keys are filetypes and whose values are dictionaries of options.

-Indentations spanning multiples of `from` spaces are translated to corresponding multiples of `to` spaces.
+The plugin is enabled by assigning a dictionary to this variable whose keys are filetypes (strings) and whose values are `from` -> `to` pairs (arrays).
+Indentations spanning multiple `from` spaces are translated to the corresponding number of `to` spaces.

-The filetypes → [ from, to ] mapping can be specified individually e.g.:
+The mapping from filetypes to `[from, to]` pairs can be specified individually e.g.:

 ```vim
 let g:myspace_filetypes = {